afinetooth/afinetooth.github.io/_posts/2020-09-25-add-test-coverage-to-your-ci-pipeline-production.markdown

 Not only does this provide a one-liner for running our RSpec tests, it also gives us some freebies, including automated parallelization and a default test results directory.

 ### Why automated parallelization?
-It allows us to run tests from our test suite [in parallel](https://circleci.com/docs/2.0/parallelism-faster-jobs/), without any additional configuration, which improves speed and is particularly handy when we're running a lot of tests.
+It allows us to run tests from our test suite [in parallel](https://circleci.com/docs/2.0/parallelism-faster-jobs/), which improves speed and is particularly handy when running a lot of tests.

 ### Why a default test results directory?
 As a convenience, this gives us a single place to store our test results in our CI environment, already merged from any parallel runs.